 Research by Consumer Reports says 60% of consumers look for the natural label claim (see page 20) when out shopping, while almost half wrongly assume it means the animals lived outdoors on pasture.
 Yet this claim has absolutely nothing to do with how animals are raised, what they are fed or if they had any access to pasture, for example.
 It simply means the meat contains no artificial ingredients or added colors, and that it was minimally processed.

+Humanely raised

-Humanely raised There is no legal definition or minimum agreed welfare standard for the humane claim (see page 19).
+There is no legal definition or minimum agreed welfare standard for the humane claim (see page 19).
 So you'll find it on food products where animals were raised on dirt feedlots or indoors in confinement systems, and where antibiotic use and beak trimming or tail docking are routine practices.
 Unless you choose food that has independent third-party verification according to high-welfare standards, you're probably still buying industrially farmed food animal products.

+Cage free

-Cage free If you see a cage free label (see page 11) on chicken meat, you might be forgiven for thinking the company is making a special concession to animal welfare by raising meat chickens without a cage.
+If you see a cage free label (see page 11) on chicken meat, you might be forgiven for thinking the company is making a special concession to animal welfare by raising meat chickens without a cage.
 But while most laying hens are still raised in cages, broiler or meat chickens are never raised in cages.
 So this widely used marketing claim for chicken is actually highly misleading.

-Fed a vegetarian diet

-This label claim indicates the animals were fed a diet free of animal products.
-However, as there is no legal definition for this claim, and farms making this claim are not independently audited, we can't know if it is true.
-One thing is for sure: this label claim offers absolutely no guarantees the animals were raised outdoors on pasture or range (see page 26).
+HAPPY FARM MEATS

+Natural Humanely raised Cage-free NO hormones added NO antibiotics added NO animal by-products

+FED A VEGETARIAN DIET

 No hormones added/ administered

 Commonly found on poultry and pork meat labels, the no hormones added claim (see page 21) is highly misleading and deceptive.
 Why?
 Because United States Department of Agriculture (USDA) regulations prohibit the use of artificial hormones or steroids in all chicken and pig production systems in the U.S. In other words, any chicken or pork processor could put a no hormones or steroids added claim on their label.

 No antibiotics added/ administered

 Some food producers now prohibit antibiotics under their labels, in response to public health concerns about antibiotic use in industrial food animal production.
 Even though the no antibiotics added label claim (see page 21) is regulated, most farms making this claim are not independently audited.
 And while some labels do have an audited 'no antibiotics ever' requirement (such as Organic), this can encourage farmers to withhold vital treatments.

 No animal by-products

 This term implies no products derived from animals were used in the animal's feed.
-But because there is no legal definition of what an animal by-product is, a farmer could feed a variety of animal-derived ingredients-such as milk or fishmeal-under this label.
+But because there is no legal definition of what an animal by-product is, a farmer could feed a variety of animalderived ingredients-such as milk or fishmeal-under this label.
 And without an independent on-farm verification, no one will have audited the farm to check if this claim is even true (see page 21).

 HOW TO USE THIS GUIDE

 Legally defined -or not?